 Yes, she concluded, it’s here.
 Forward beast!

-The porter slung a glance her way that would rival that of a mountain in a storm.
+The giant slung a glance her way that would rival that of a mountain in a storm.
 She squeaked inaudibly and pretended to steady her gaze on the far horizon.
-Her face lost its playfulness at the drop of a needle and again the giant marvelled at the woman, wise beyond her years, that stood august upon it.
+Her face lost its playfulness at the drop of a needle, and again the giant marvelled at the woman, wise beyond her years, that now stood august upon it.
 There was a need there.
 Within.
 A voracious necessity to stopper a void.
 The giant dragged a bare calloused foot upon the thirty-six furrows marking the ground where the portal had been.

 Eyes outwards, giant!
 The huntress’ words rang with command, if not quite with scolding.
 One may catch a Shaman off-guard but once.

-The porter regained, by degrees, awareness of its surroundings.
+The giant regained awareness of its surroundings by degrees.
 With gentle prods and tugs, the significance of which was past second-nature to the pair, the woman had guided them into a shallow body of water, the far shore of which was just revealing itself on the near horizon.
-The porter’s redoubtable gait did not even register the resistance as it plowed forth, shin-deep in viscous sediment-rich water.
+The giant’s redoubtable gait did not even register the meagre resistance as it ploughed forth, shin-deep in viscous sediment-rich water.
 The world’s radiance vanished unexpectedly then, as though stolen.
-All that was left was a faint glow emanating from the lake itself, illuminating them from below, casting fearsome shadows onto their faces.
+A faint glow emanating from the lake itself illuminated them from below, casting fearsome shadows onto their faces.
 The pair did not so much as flinch at the transition, they had spent many weeks in this world, if not in this very same dimension.

 Giant?, a concern-laden voice spoke to its ear.